gravitational/teleport/rfd/0088-passwordless-windows.md

 > Supports platform user-verification: yes
 ```

-### webauthn.dll and Teleport

-At the time of writing this rfd, Go wrapper around `webauthn.dll` does not
-exists.
-New open source repository will be created where teleport will maintain
-unofficial Go client for `webauthn.dll`.

 ### Executable sign

 Although Windows allow usage of not-signed executables, it results in poor UX.